Parkinson's Disease Models

 - Rab29 is one of five genes located within the PARK 16 locus that has been linked to Parkinson's disease.

 - Rab 29 is a direct substrate of LRRK2 — a kinase protein in which autosomal dominant missense mutations are linked to Parkinson's disease through increased kinase activity.
 In addition, Rab29 is a regulator of LRRK2, controlling its localization and activation.

 - There is a substantial increase in Rab29 protein levels by western blot in brain, kidney, and distal colon, with a moderate increase in spleen, lungs, macrophages.

 The Human LRRK2 G2019S Targeted Replacement MouseModel 13940

 has the human G2019S point mutation introduced into exon 41 of the mouse LRRK2 gene.
-Additionally, exon 41 is flanked by lox P sites, allowing generation of a LRRK2 gene constitutive KO model upon intercrossing with a Cre-deleter strain.
+Additionally, exon 41 is flanked by lox P sites, potentially allowing generation of a LRRK2 gene constitutive KO model upon intercrossing with a Cre-deleter strain.
+See model page

 - The G2019S alpha-mutation is linked to the development of Parkinson's disease, both sporadic and familial.